Cellular processes regulated by phosphoinositide signaling

 - PDZ

 The affinity and specificity vary between different phosphoinositides and binding domains.
-Individual phosphoinositide species cause effector proteins to change their shapes and may also recruit them to specific subcellular locales to meet their signaling partners.
-This leads to the change of activity and/or availability of phosphoinositide effectors at specific subcellular locales.
+Individual phosphoinositide species cause effector proteins to change their shapes and also may recruit them to specific subcellular locales to meet their signaling partners.
+This leads to the change of activity or availability of phosphoinositide effectors at specific subcellular locales.
 Thus, the precisely controlled spatiotemporal availability of phosphoinositide species in the cell is critical for the dynamics of relative cellular events.

 The Phospholipid Signaling in Embryonic Development and Human Diseases Lab is interested in defining how specific phosphoinositide species, enzymes and effectors coordinate precisely in a spatiotemporal manner to achieve the regulation of relative cellular events, tissue homeostasis, and organ development and functions.